joeatodd/HiDEM/README.md

 Author: Jan Åström, Maintainer: Joe Todd

-This is HiDEM, the Helsinki Discrete Element Model, a particle model for simulating fracture and calving at marine terminating glaciers.
+This is HiDEM, the Helsinki Discrete Element Model, a particle model for simulating elastic behaviour, fracture and calving at marine terminating glaciers.
+Due to its computational demands, this code is designed to be run on parallel HPC facilities.

 ## Compilation ##